Fight Menu

 Corrales vs Uchiyama stats

-Back in December 2016, Jezreel Corrales stepped into the ring with a record of 20 wins, 1 loss and 0 draws, 8 of those wins coming by the way of knock out.
+Back in December 2016, Jezreel Corrales stepped into the ring with a record of 20 wins, 1 loss, and 0 draws, 8 of those wins coming by way of knockout.

-The stats suggested Uchiyama had a massive power advantage over Corrales, boosting at 83% knock out percentage over Corrales' 40%.
+The stats suggested Uchiyama had a massive power advantage over Corrales, boasting a 83% knockout percentage compared to Corrales' 40%.

 Uchiyama had a height advantage of 2 inches over Corrales.
 That also extended to a 4-inch reach advantage.